marina601/easy-cocktail-recipes/TESTING.md

 -- Each bio div has been set initially to expand only on click of the image, however taking the consideration UX design, the title of each div has a posibility to to expand on click as well.
 Therefore, no matter the preference of the user which elements they would like to click, the div will expand.

+-- During the testing the images were distorted, used online tool to resize the images to the equal size.
+-- The bio divs sometimes display a bug, when clicking on the Olivia the both divs will expand and no information displayed on Martins bio div.
+-- However when pressing on the Martin divs only his information will be displayed as desired.
+-- Clicking on the Olivia's div again after closing Martin's div only Olivia div is displayed.

+### Contact Page:

+-- Initially the form has was not reseting on submit, therefore had to add reset functionality in the js file.

+-- I ensured all the input fields were field in using HTML5 required attribute.